SenthilNayagan/senthilnayagan.net/src/_pages/about.md

 To give back, I actively participate in discussions, contribute code, and help with documentation.

-### Wrting tech-blogs
+### My tech-blog journey

-We often think about coding when we consider OSS contributions.
-Writing code may be a more engaging way to contribute to OSS, but it's certainly not the only option to give back to the community.
-Writing tech blogs is a great tool to communicate and exchange knowledge, and it’s immensely helpful for the developer community.
+When we think about contributing to open-source software (OSS), coding often comes to mind.
+While writing code is a dynamic way to contribute, it’s not the only option.
+Writing tech blogs is a powerful tool to share knowledge and support the developer community.

+Like many, I used to jot down notes in physical notebooks whenever I learned something new.
+I found that articulating concepts in my own words helped me understand and remember them better.
+However, referring back to my notebooks was inconvenient since I couldn’t carry them everywhere.
+So, I started transferring my notes to Google Cloud Drive, which made them accessible and updatable from any device, whether it’s a phone or an iPad.
+This convenience led me to take things a step further by writing tech blogs on platforms like WordPress and Medium to document my knowledge and learning.

+However, these platforms didn’t quite meet my needs.
+I wanted a clutter-free blogging experience without ads and without requiring subscriptions from readers or writers.
+This desire pushed me to create my own blog platform.
+I focus on presenting information clearly and comprehensively, so readers can fully grasp the topics without needing to look elsewhere for more information.

 Blogging is more than just writing notes.
-It demands a great deal of work to ensure that the content we put together reaches the target developers as simply and clearly as possible.

-Personally, I like writing technical blogs.
-Blogging has been an excellent way for me to learn new things and share them with others.
-Through blogging, I not only share my knowledge with others who are interested in my areas of expertise, but I also share it with myself, in the most clear terms possible.
+It demands a great deal of work to ensure that the content we put together reaches the target audience.
+Personally, I enjoy writing technical blogs.
+It’s been an excellent way for me to learn new things and share that knowledge with others.
+Through blogging, I not only share my expertise with others but also reinforce my own understanding by articulating ideas clearly.
+This personal blog is my little corner of the internet where I share my thoughts, design principles, and coding experiences.
+I strive to make all my posts as clear and informative as possible, ensuring that readers can grasp the concepts thoroughly.

-### My blog

-This personal blog is my little corner of the internet where I delve into personal thoughts, share my design and coding principles, and explore a variety of topics.
-I'm attempting to make all of my posts as clear as possible while yet providing sufficient information for you to grasp the concepts.
+If you have any suggestions or spot any mistakes, please feel free to let me know!

 ### Hobbies and interests